Hawaii Gardening Essentials: Growing a Tropical Paradise in Your Backyard

 Beyond their ecological importance, native plants are adapted to local conditions.
 Once established, they typically need less water, fewer soil amendments, and less pest management than imported ornamentals.
 They also support native pollinators and birds, creating a more balanced garden ecosystem.

 When purchasing native plants, look for nurseries that specialize in Hawaiian natives.
 Organizations like Hui Ku Maoli Ola on Oahu and the Amy B.H.
 Greenwell Ethnobotanical Garden on the Big Island are wonderful resources.
 Many communities also hold native plant sales throughout the year.
+Auntie Kalei has dragged me to a few - the conversations alone are worth the trip.

 Putting It All Together

 Gardening in Hawaii is unlike gardening anywhere else.
 The climate allows you to grow an extraordinary range of plants, from tropical fruits to herbs to stunning ornamentals.
-But the unique challenges of volcanic soil, specific pest pressures, variable microclimates, and environmental responsibility mean you cannot just follow generic gardening advice and expect great results.
+But the unique challenges of volcanic soil, specific pest pressures, variable microclimates, and environmental responsibility mean you can't just follow generic gardening advice and expect great results.

 Start small.
 Pick a few plants from this guide that excite you and match your specific conditions.
 Build your soil with compost and organic matter.
 Set up efficient watering.
 Learn to identify and manage the pests in your area.
 And make room for at least a few native plants, because being a gardener in Hawaii means being a steward of one of the most special places on earth.

 The reward is worth every bit of effort.
-There is nothing like stepping into your backyard and being surrounded by the fragrance of plumeria, picking a ripe mango still warm from the sun, snipping fresh basil for dinner, and knowing that you are growing something beautiful in this incredible place we get to call home.
+There is nothing like stepping into your backyard and being surrounded by the smell of plumeria, picking a ripe mango still warm from the sun, snipping fresh basil for dinner, and knowing that you are growing something beautiful in this incredible place we get to call home.

 Save this guide for later